Working life and benefits

 • Fixed term

-The Clinical Trials and Statistics Unit at The Institute of Cancer Research (ICR-CTSU) is recruiting to its statistical team.
-We want to hear from you if you: • Like the challenge of analysing clinical trial datasets and want to become part of a statistical team that is dedicated to translating cutting-edge science into quality clinical trials that can transform cancer care • Want variety in your work and opportunities to apply and broaden your statistical knowledge across a number of therapeutic areas in oncology • Like to work as part of a multi-disciplinary research team with like-minded statisticians, clinical investigators, translational analysts, bioinformaticians, and trial managers.
-Applications are now open for a Trial Statistician/Senior Trial Statistician position to join our team of over 20 Statisticians.
-This post offers an excellent opportunity for an enthusiastic and well-motivated Statistician to work in a dynamic and supportive academic environment at one of the leading UK cancer trials units.
-Key Requirements The successful applicant will have a post-graduate qualification in statistics or an allied field (or a first degree in statistics along with practical experience in medical statistics).
-Additionally, they should demonstrate a solid understanding of clinical trials and experience in applying statistical methods to real-world data.
-Effective oral and written communication skills and enthusiasm for collaborating with researchers from different disciplines are essential.
-Department/Directorate Information ICR-CTSU manages an exciting portfolio of national and international phase II and III clinical trials and an expanding number of early phase I/II cancer trials.
-You will work as part of a multi-disciplinary team on the statistical development, oversight and analysis of a number of clinical trials within ICR-CTSU’s portfolio and the ICR/Royal Marsden Drug Development Unit’s early phase trials portfolio as well as on associated trials methodology research and translational biomarker research studies.
+Job Details The Cancer Research UK funded Clinical Trials and Statistics Unit at The Institute of Cancer Research (ICR-CTSU) seek an experienced and highly motivated Principal Statistician to join their team of over 20 statisticians.
+We want to hear from you if you: Enjoy the challenge of researching, developing and implementing efficient trial methodology, and designing efficient clinical trials that will make a difference in patients’ lives Seek variety in your work and opportunities to apply your statistical knowledge across multiple therapeutic areas in oncology.
+Thrive on being part of a multi-disciplinary research team with like-minded statisticians.
+Are looking to develop your career within a dynamic and supportive academic environment at a leading cancer clinical trials unit.
+Key Requirements The successful applicant will be an experienced and highly motivated medical statistician interested in researching new statistical methods and applying their statistical knowledge to the design and analysis of patient-centred clinical trials.
+They will have a post-graduate qualification in statistics.
+They should demonstrate a solid understanding of clinical trials and experience in applying statistical methods to real-world data.
+Familiarity with Bayesian statistics and early phase adaptive trials are highly desirable.
+Effective oral and written communication skills, as well as enthusiasm for collaborating with others from diverse disciplines, are essential.
+Department/Directorate Information ICR-CTSU manages an exciting portfolio of national and international phase II and III cancer clinical trials and an expanding number of phase I trials.
+You will contribute in shaping the development of methodological innovations and implementing efficient methods in new and ongoing trials, with a specific focus in early phase and adaptive trials.
+You will work as part of a multi-disciplinary team on trials methodology research and on the statistical development, oversight and analysis of a number of clinical trials within the ICR-CTSU’s Early Phase and Adaptive Trials portfolio in collaboration with external organisations and the ICR/Royal Marsden Drug Development Unit.
+In your supporting statement please summarise how your research/managerial experience fits with the role.
 We encourage all applicants to access the job pack attached for more detailed information regarding this role.
 This is an office-based role.
-Requests for hybrid working (splitting time between our Sutton site and home) may be considered following successful completion of the probation period/key training and if the role allows.
+Requests for hybrid working (splitting time between our Sutton site and home) may be considered following successful completion of key training and only if the role allows.
 Flexible working options may be considered.
-For informal discussion about the Trial Statistician/Senior Trial Statistician post, please contact Lucy Kilburn (Principal Statistician), email: [email protected] For general queries about the recruitment process, please contact ICR-CTSU, email: [email protected].
+For informal discussion about the role, please contact Professor Christina Yap, email: [email protected] For general queries about the recruitment process, please contact ICR-CTSU, email: [email protected].

 • Fixed term